Thesaurus: Conceptual

 Each head includes direct synonyms: Debt, obligation, liability, ...; related concepts: interest, usance, usury; related persons: debtor, debitor, ... defaulter (808); verbs: to be in debt, to owe, ... see Borrow (788); phrases: to run up a bill or score, ...; and adjectives: in debt, indebted, owing, ....
 Numbers in parentheses are cross-references to other Heads.

-The book starts with a Tabular Synopsis of Categories laying out the hierarchy, then the main body of the thesaurus listed by Head, and then an alphabetical index listing the different Heads under which a word may be found: Liable, subject to, 177; debt, 806; duty, 926.
+The book starts with a Tabular Synopsis of Categories laying out the hierarchy, then the main body of the thesaurus listed by the Head, and then an alphabetical index listing the different Heads under which a word may be found: Liable, subject to, 177; debt, 806; duty, 926.

-Some recent versions have kept the same organization, though often with more detail under each Head.
+Some recent versions have kept the same organisation, though often with more detail under each Head.
 Others have made modest changes such as eliminating the four-level taxonomy and adding new heads: one has 1075 Heads in fifteen Classes.

 Some non-English thesauri have also adopted this model.

-In addition to its taxonomic organization, the Historical Thesaurus of English (2009) includes the date when each word came to have a given meaning.
+In addition to its taxonomic organisation, the Historical Thesaurus of English (2009) includes the date when each word came to have a given meaning.
 It has the novel and unique goal of "charting the semantic development of the huge and varied vocabulary of English".

 Different senses of a word are listed separately.
-For example, three difference senses of "debt" are listed in three different places in the taxonomy:
+For example, three different senses of "debt" are listed in three different places in the taxonomy: